vadimgierko/issue-tracker/README.md

 1. Continuing the previous thread, this project may eventually become the main extended system to manage all my projects.

 And also I want to exercise in TypeScript and... try out my new template app ;-)

-## Database structure

-The app's data is stored in Firebase Firestore database.

-The database is structured as follows: ...

 ## Tech Stack